 Online courses are coordinated through the Center for Innovation in Teaching and Learning (CITL).
 Please visit the site to learn more about online courses and to register for current courses.
-You do not need to be admitted to the Graduate College before enrolling in courses; however, for course credit to count towards your MS degree, you must have been admitted to the graduate program, or petition to have the course credits transferred after you have been admitted.
+You do not need to be admitted to the Graduate College before enrolling in courses; however, for course credit to count towards your MS in Food Science degree, you must have been admitted to the graduate program, or petition to have the course credits transferred after you have been admitted.
 If you are later admitted to the program and if you complete non-degree courses, they may be petitioned to count towards your degree program if you earned a grade of B or better.
 No more than 12 hours of non-degree coursework may be petitioned for use.

 FSHN 414 Food Chemistry